prjemian/epics-docker/docs/v3_requirements.md

   hardware-free cameras (G4).
 - The image(s) are usable across the agreed set of runtimes, host OSes, and architectures (Q4), at the agreed guarantee level.
+- Documentation exists for each audience, is versioned with the code, and a new user can get an IOC running and reach its PVs by following it (Q7).

 ## 9. Open questions (to resolve before/while finalizing goals)